 Students complete 8 units of analytic electives and 16 units of specialization electives.
 In addition to the preapproved courses listed below, students may also petition to use other relevant courses from Price or other academic units throughout USC.

 Additional policy courses of the student’s choosing are selected under the guidance of the public policy program administrator.
-Students have the ability to specialize in a particular substantive policy area by taking related courses (some popular specialization areas are identified below), but are free to design their own specializations by selecting any combination of eligible courses.
+Students have the ability to specialize in a particular substantive policy area by taking related courses (some popular specialization areas are identified below), but are free to design their own specializations by selecting any combination of eligible courses, or they may choose to complete electives from multiple policy areas without a specialization.